CME books victory in regulator row over swaps data

-WASHINGTON (Reuters) - The top derivatives regulator sided with the CME Group Inc in a row over client data on Wednesday, a decision which could lead to a contentious lawsuit by a rival firm.
+WASHINGTON, March 6 (Reuters) - The top U.S. derivatives regulator sided with the CME Group Inc in a row over client data on Wednesday, a decision which could lead to a contentious lawsuit by a rival firm.

-The fight, which has pitted Wall Street against Chicago’s powerful commodity traders, comes as regulators finalize many of the new rules of the Dodd-Frank financial reform law.
+The fight, which has pitted Wall Street against Chicago’s powerful commodity traders, comes as regulators finalise many of the new rules of the Dodd-Frank financial reform law.

 On Wednesday, the Commodity Futures Trading Commission (CFTC) said it would allow the CME to send swaps trading data to its own data warehouse.